THE GOOD SEED,

-James and his daughter Daemin continue to work to restore their family's territory and to
+James and his clan (Black Duck) continue to work to restore their hereditary territory

 People of all backgrounds - Anishinaabe, Haudenosaunee, newcomers to Canada, those descended from settlers - join together at our Manoomin camp each Summer and Fall to learn together.

 Participants hear about the history of Manoomin then participate in the gathering, roasting, dancing, and winnowing of the wild rice.

 Workshops for 2020 are cancelled due to COVID 19.